jakegodsall/flashcard-generator-core/README.md

 - Configuration for language-specific features via a JSON file.
 - Export generated flashcards to multiple file formats (CSV, JSON).
 - Easily extendable to support more languages.
+- Strict formatting rules for consistent and high-quality flashcards:
+  - Automatic "to" prefix for infinitive verbs in both languages
+  - Consistent capitalization (lowercase for vocabulary, proper sentence case for examples)
+  - Proper sentence punctuation
+  - Prevention of target word appearance in native language sentences
+- Support for generating multiple varied flashcards for the same word

 ## Requirements
 - Java 22 or higher